bhadrinath95/TaskManager/Task Manager/javascript.md

 ---

-It seems you're interested in some additional methods related to DOM traversal.
-Here's an updated section for that, including the missing methods you mentioned:

----

 ### **[Chapter 19: DOM Traversal Methods](#chapter-23-dom-traversal-methods)**

 These methods allow you to navigate through the DOM elements relative to a specific element.